-Setup with this kit is easier and faster than with some other suspension training kits.
+Setup with this kit is straightforward.
 Includes a suspension anchor, door anchor, and a 35-page workout guide along with the training straps.
 Nice kit for beginners.
 Straps are easy to adjust, so people of different sizes can use the same kit.

 Expensive for those who don't need the full kit.
 Does not contain a ceiling or wall mount.
 Handles have a foam coating instead of rubber.

 Easy to set up and use indoors or outdoors.
-Weighs only 1 lb., but it still has a high level of durability and should prove to be a long-lasting product.
 Includes a suspension anchor for outdoor workouts.
 Has plenty of information to help beginners start using the gear immediately.

 Costs a little more than some other options.
 Doesn't have the same level of materials as some higher-priced models.

 A no-frills suspension training kit that comes with only the essentials: handles (with foot loops), straps, instructions, and travel bag.
-This model costs considerably less than comparable suspension trainers and it comes with a 1 yr. limited warranty.
+This model costs considerably less than comparable suspension trainers and it comes with a limited lifetime warranty.

 The materials are not as thick and sturdy as you may like, but it does the job.